 Anyone working on this year's tax forms might consider checking the box to donate to Idaho's wildlife.

-No general taxes go to either game or nongame programs.
+No general tax revenues go to either game or nongame programs.

-Nongame programs include education, species conservation and wildlife-based recreation such as bird watching and wildlife photography.
-Examples of nongame wildlife projects include producing popular educational publications and conducting monitoring of species' populations.
-Better information about a species helps wildlife management efforts and could help keep some from becoming rare or endangered.
+Nongame programs include education, conservation and recreation.
+Examples of nongame wildlife projects include producing popular educational publications and research on nongame wildlife species.
+Better information about those species aids wildlife management efforts and could help keep some from becoming rare or endangered.

 The number of Idaho residents participating in wildlife related activities, such as bird and wildlife watching, wildlife photography, bird feeding and conservation education, continues to rise.
-While this constituency continues to grow, the problem of how to fund key programs and meet ever-increasing demands continues.
+While this constituency continues to grow, the problem of how to fund the nongame program and meet ever-increasing demands continues.

-Besides the check-off, the other major source of funding for nongame programs is through the sale of the distinctive bluebird, cutthroat trout and elk license plates.
+Besides the checkoff, the major source of funding for nongame programs is through the sale of the distinctive bluebird, cutthroat trout and elk license plates.

 Legislation established the state's first income tax check-off on the 1981 income tax form, which still continues as an important source of program income today.
-In 1992, the Idaho Legislature passed the Wildlife license plate bill that allowed a portion of the proceeds to benefit nongame species.
+In 1992, the Idaho Legislature passed the wildlife license plate bill that allowed a portion of the wildlife license plate proceeds to benefit the nongame wildlife program.
 The bluebird plate became available in 1993.
 The elk plate was added in 1998 and the cutthroat trout plate in 2003.